greg-dubrow/r-package-code-throughs-and-tutorials/README.md

-Repository for r scripts dedicated to learning and practice for spcific packages
+Repository for r scripts dedicated to learning and practice for specific packages